As an Amazon Associate, I earn from qualifying purchases.

 Cooking the potatoes in the slow cooker:

-Make sure the lid fits tight and turn on high for 3-4 hours.
-I don’t know how your slow cooker cooks.
+Make sure the lid fits tightly and turn the slow cooker on high for 3-4 hours.
+I don’t know how your slow cooker cooks so you may need to adjust the time.
 My potatoes are fork-tender in 3 hours.
 Every time!

 After the red potatoes have cooked: